CaptainCodeAU/tapo_chatter/README.md

-# Tapo H100 Device Lister
+# Tapo Chatter

-A Python application that connects to a TP-Link Tapo H100 Hub and lists all connected child devices with their status and details.
-This tool is particularly useful for managing and monitoring Tapo smart home devices connected to your H100 hub, now with real-time status updates.
+A comprehensive Python application for managing, monitoring, and discovering TP-Link Tapo smart home devices, with special focus on the H100 Hub ecosystem and its connected child devices.

 ## Features